gitworkflows/devpod/components/devpod-cli/README.md

-# Gitpod CLI
+# Devpod CLI

-A CLI binary that comes pre-installed within the Gitpod workspace environments.
+A CLI binary that comes pre-installed within the Devpod workspace environments.

 ## Description